khanmaster/ansiblewithvagrant/README.md

 # The goal of each task is to execute a module, with very specific arguments.

+- # TOP TIP: Be mindful of the INDENTATION of syntax in YML

 ```
-- save the file as playbook_installmysql.yml
+- Save the file as playbook_installmysql.yml in ```/etc/ansible```
-- run the play with this command:``` ansible-playbook playbook_installmysql.yml
+- Run the playbook with this command:``` ansible-playbook playbook_installmysql.yml ```

-- To be more precised, we want Nginx installed on hosts in the web group and a MySQL server installed in the db group.
+- Its show time for the class
+## Exercise:

 - Playbooks are reusable with simple modification.
-- we will install nginx and mysql on aws from one playbook

-- Finally its show time for the class

-- Create a 1 playbook to install nginx on db, install mysql on web and both packages on aws
+- Create 1 playbook to install nginx on db, install mysql on web server and both packages on aws server
-- Update and upgrade the packages on all the servers
+- In same playbook update and upgrade the packages on all the servers